ruchitabaglane/2021_Spring_finals/README.md

 Conducting a test to measure the vaccine distribution for states having common government at state and center level VS states having different government at state and center level.

-H0 : Distribution of vaccination is better in states having common government at state and center level.
+H0 : Distribution of vaccination is better in states having common government at state and center level. <br>
 HA : No effect of governing body/party on the distribution of vaccination.

 We first classified the states based on the political party currently in power.
 Then we calculated the rate of vaccinations by dividing total number of individuals vaccinated  by total population of states falling under each political party.